sensein/voice-backend/README.md

 There are 3 types of ids:
-1. `token_id`: This is auto generated when the server is launched and is used for the register process.
+1. `token_id`: This is auto generated when the server is launched and is used to register a client app.
 This id should not be made public.
 2. `client_id`: This is the identifier returned during the registration process.
 This id can be included in the source code.
+This id can be exchanged for an auth token by a registered client app.
 3. `auth_token`: This id is generated as part of the handshake mechanism between the registered client app and the server.
+This id can be used to submit data to the server.

-See the test_serve.py submit example to see how to formulate a POST request.
+See the `test_serve.py` submit route example to see how to formulate a POST request.
 This version of the server can receive individual messages as a json object or an uploaded file.

 ### Usage Flow